 Pursuant to his employment agreement, the CEO is entitled to a nonqualified defined benefit pension benefit as follows.
 Upon the CEO's retirement on or after the date on which he attains the age of 55 (the "Age 55 Retirement Benefit"), he will be fully vested in a monthly retirement benefit equal to one-twelfth of 50% of his then current base salary, payable for the remainder of his life.
 This percentage increases ratably, depending upon the age of the CEO at the time of his retirement.
 If the CEO retires after the date on which he attains the age of 60 (the "Age 60 Retirement Benefit"), he will be fully vested in a monthly retirement benefit equal to one-twelfth of 62.5% of his then current base salary, in lieu of the Age 55 Retirement Benefit, payable for the remainder of his life.
-If the CEO retires after the date on which he attains the age of 65, he will be fully vested in a monthly retirement of his life.
-If the CEO retires after the date on which he attains the age of 65, he will be fully vested in a monthly retirement of his life.
-If the CEO retires after the date on which he attains the age of 65, he will be fully vested in a monthly retirement of his life.
-If the CEO retires after the date on which he attains the age of 65, he will be fully vested in a monthly retirement benefit equal to one-twelfth of 75% of his then current base salary, in lieu of the Age 55 Retirement Benefit, payable for the remainder of his life.
+If the CEO retires after the date on which he attains the age of 65, he will be fully vested in a monthly retirement benefit equal to one-twelfth of 75% of his then current base salary, in lieu of the Age 55 Retirement Benefit and the Age 60 Retirement Benefit, payable for the remainder of his life.
 Mr. Bassoul is currently age 57 and is vested in the pension benefits provided under his employment agreement.
 The estimated monthly retirement benefit payable to the CEO based on his base salary as of December 28, 2013, would be \$41,666 at the retirement age of 57, \$52,083 at the retirement age of 60, and \$62,500 at the retirement age of 65.
-The CEO and his senior executives and their dependents for life, subject to any Medicare coverage being the primary coverage.
+The CEO and his dependents are generally entitled to continue to participate in all health and medical plans and programs which the Company maintains for its senior executives and their dependents for life, subject to any Medicare coverage being the primary coverage.